Garbage-people/roskisAppBack/README.md

 Python for image recognition (possibly)
 Database must be deployaple and must be able to handle images

+## Data for the project
+The data used in the project is open data of the city of Helsinki.
+The link to the open data can be found here: https://kartta.hel.fi/ws/geoserver/avoindata/wfs?SERVICE=WFS&VERSION=2.0.0&REQUEST=GetFeature&TYPENAME=hel:YLRE_Katuosat_piste&CQL_FILTER=(alakohde_tyyppi_id%20IN%20(383,384))&OUTPUTFORMAT=json.

 ## Authors
 Jani
 Aleksi